markfvl/Pcaphunt/README.md

 # Pcaphunt
-Python program to analyze and discover possible threats in a pcap file
+Python program to analyze and discover possible threats in a pcap file.
 # Supported threats
 - **Network Attacks**:
   - arp spoofing